 What is the State Games of Mississippi?

-The State Games of Mississippi are held in June.
-Opening Ceremonies are always the 3rd Friday of June in downtown Meridian.
-The majority of the sporting events are held in the Meridian area; however several sports are hosted in other parts of the state.
+The State Games of Mississippi are held from throughout the year at locations across Mississippi, with the majority set in May and June.
+Opening Ceremonies are held the first Friday in June in downtown Meridian.
 Check specific sports pages for details.

-In the tradition of the Olympic Games, a gala Opening Ceremonies is held at Dumont Plaza in downtown Meridian.
-The 2011 ceremonies will be held June 17.
+In the tradition of the Olympic Games, a gala Opening Ceremonies is held at Meridian City Hall in downtown Meridian.
+The 2023 ceremonies will be held on June 2.
 Pre-ceremony events begin at 5:30 p.m.
 The evening features the parade of athletes, exciting live entertainment, the lighting of the torch, and a fantastic fireworks show.

 Who is Eligible?